 Cortisol Sensor Project

-The Cortisol Sensor Technology Project will test an electrochemical sensor designed to monitor salivary cortisol levels in real-time to improve the diagnosis and prevention of stress-related disorders among clinically at-risk populations.
+The Cortisol Sensor Technology Project tested an electrochemical sensor designed to monitor salivary cortisol levels in real-time to improve the diagnosis and prevention of stress-related disorders among clinically at-risk populations.

 Collaboration: Engineering Faculty at Florida International University